-Five years later, Hofmann produced the drug again.
-This time, he took 250 micrograms of the drug.
+Five years later, Hofmann tinkered with the formula, and this time, he took 250 micrograms himself.
 He believed this dose would have minimal effects, if any at all.
-Hofmann then went to work on his bicycle, unwittingly going on the first LSD trip.
-The drug creates unique feelings and sensations in the mind of the user.
-Years later, LSD grew in popularity during the 1960s as part of the psychedelic movement and was often used at concerts.
+But when Hofmann went to work on his bicycle, he was unwittingly going on the first LSD trip.
+Even in seemingly small amounts, the drug creates unique feelings and sensations in the mind of the user.
+Years later, LSD became a mainstay of the 1960s as part of the psychedelic movement, pole-vaulted into popular culture when The Beatles’ were rumored to reference it in their hit “Lucy in the Sky With Diamonds” and was often used at concerts.

-LSD is Physically Addictive: Myth
+Is LSD is Physically Addictive?
+Myth.

-While some common withdrawal symptoms for other drugs include: extreme anxiety, muscle aches, insomnia, cramping, nausea and vomiting.
-With LSD, these withdrawal symptoms are very unlikely as the body does not become dependent on the drug.
-Still, while LSD is not physically addictive, it is psychologically addictive.
+While some common withdrawal symptoms for other drugs include: extreme anxiety, muscle aches, insomnia, cramping, nausea and vomiting,2 with LSD, these withdrawal symptoms are very unlikely as the body does not become dependent on the drug.
+Still, while LSD is not physically addictive, it is definitely psychologically addictive.

-LSD is Psychologically Addictive: Fact
+LSD is Psychologically Addictive?
+Fact.

-Because LSD psychologically addictive, it can have damaging and lasting psychological effects.
+Being addicted to LSD can have damaging and lasting psychological effects.
 For that reason, LSD rehab should be consistent and long-term.
 Some forms of LSD rehab can include support groups, behavioral therapy and even family therapy.
-Talk therapy is important because it addressesboth the cause and the effects of LSD abuse.
-Over time, through treatment, the patient will learn more about their addiction.
+Talk therapy is also important because it addresses both the cause and the effects of LSD abuse.
+Over time, however, the patient will learn more about their addiction.

-LSD Rehab Can Help Restore Your Life: Fact
+Can LSD Rehab Help Restore Your Life?
+Fact.

-Just call our helpline to find out more about the different treatment options available.
+Just call our helpline, 877-345-3299, to find out more about the different treatment options available.
 A professionally trained counselor is available to answer any questions you may have.
 A psychological addiction can be every bit as damaging and difficult to overcome as a physical one, so don’t go it alone.
 Call now and get help.